varshith999/varshith999/README.md

     - CSS
     - c
     - c++
+    - ML
+    - AI

 💞️ I'm looking to collaborate on exciting web development projects and open-source contributions.

-**Career Goal:** My long-term goal is to become a proficient full-stack developer, capable of handling both front-end and back-end development tasks.
+**Career Goal:** My long-term goal is to become a proficient AI & ML Model developer, capable of handling the big projects.

 📫 You can reach me through the following channels:
   - Email: [saivarshithgsv@gmail.com](mailto:saivarshithgsv@gmail.com)